martin-lizner/trezor-ssh-agent/README.md

 Plug in the device to the USB port and wait for initialisation to complete.

-Attempt to discover the device using the `UsbMonitoringExample` through the command line:
+Attempt to discover the device using the `UsbMonitoringExample` through the command line not the IDE:
 ```
 cd examples
 mvn exec:java -Dexec.mainClass="org.multibit.hd.hardware.examples.trezor.rpi.UsbMonitoringExample"
 ```

+This will list available devices on the USB and select a Trezor if present.

 ### Working with a Raspberry Pi emulation device